shyam-patel7/CS441-Monte-Carlo-Simulation/README.md

 14. Once completed, access the `results.txt` file from the S3 bucket.

-To view these steps visually, please view the [video](https://youtu.be/839ZA6zJOWM).
+To view these steps visually, please view this [video](https://youtu.be/839ZA6zJOWM).

 ## Tests